Sean-Toroghi/Deep-learning/Computer Vision.md

 __Loss function__
 - continuous variable prediction: MSE
-- categorical variabel prediction: binary cross-entropy, or categorical cross-entropy
+- categorical variable prediction: binary cross-entropy, or categorical cross-entropy

 __Feedforward__

-a high-level strategy for coding feedfrward propagation is as follows:
+a high-level strategy for coding feedforward propagation is as follows:

 1. Perform a sum product at each neuron.
 2. Compute activation.